Joseph Paul Cretzer: Battle of Alcatraz

 The Marines, led by World War II veteran, Warrant Officer Charles Lafayette Buckner IX, drove the armed convicts into a corner with tactics they had perfected against entrenched Japanese resistance during the Pacific War.
 They drilled holes in the prison roof and dropped grenades into areas where they believed the convicts were located, to force them into a utility corridor where they could be cornered.

 On May 3, at about noon, the convicts phoned Johnston to try to discuss a deal.
 Johnston would accept only their surrender.
 Cretzer replied that he'd never be taken alive.
 Later that day, a shot was fired at an officer as he checked out C Block's utility corridor.
 That night, the Marines fired a constant fusillade at the cell block until about 21:00.
 The following morning, squads of armed officers periodically rushed into the cell house, firing repeatedly into the narrow corridor.
 At 09:40 on May 4, they finally entered the corridor and found the bodies of Cretzer, Coy, and Hubbard.

 The failure of the plan led to the bloody and hopeless standoff known as the "Battle of Alcatraz" during which Cretzer, armed with an M1911 pistol, opened fire on many hostage guards.
 Cretzer made no attempt to surrender and was slain by guard fire or committed suicide early on May 4 when trapped in a utility corridor.

-Coy later entered D Block, which was separated from the main cell house by a concrete wall and was used for prisoners kept in isolation.
-There, he used the rifle to force officer Cecil Corwin to open the door to the main cell house and let the others in.
-They released about a dozen convicts, including Sam Shockley and Miran Thompson.
-Shockley and Thompson joined Coy, Carnes, Hubbard, and Cretzer in the main cell house.
-The other prisoners returned to their cells.
-The gang put guards Miller and Corwin in a cell in C Block.
-Officer Miller held onto the key to the yard which was later found by the prisoners.
-The prisoners tried to open the yard door but were unable to open the door due to its lock having jammed the prisoners tried several other keys while searching for the correct one.
-The escape plan was thus inadvertently foiled from the outset, as the prisoners were trapped in the cell house.